akasma74/homeassistant-multisource-sensor/README.md

 # homeassistant: multisource sensor

 ## Intro
-This sensor is based on [`Min/Max`](https://www.home-assistant.io/integrations/min_max/) sensor.
+This sensor is based on [`Min/Max`](https://www.home-assistant.io/integrations/min_max/) sensor,
+which is very useful to compute one value based on a number of related values.
-The main reason to create it was that Min/Max sensor's value is always numerical - it stores the
+The main problem I saw in Min/Max was that its state is always numerical as it stores the
-last valid (i.e not `unknown`/`unavailable` state of its entities.
+last numerical (i.e not `unknown`/`unavailable`) state of its entities according to the docs.
 Therefore it won't become `unknown` even if all of its entities become `unknown` and one needs
-to take their own measures to react to such situation.
+to take their own measures to react to such situation as per this [discussion](https://github.com/home-assistant/home-assistant/pull/29863#issuecomment-566447859).
 This can be done using automations and additional entities, but it won't be as flexible as
 a custom component.
-On the other hand, it's always a risk when using custom component as if something changes in
+On the other hand, there is always a risk when using custom component as if something changes in
-a way Home Assistant handles them, you're screwed.
+a way Home Assistant handles them, you're in troubles.
 So you've been warned.

 ## Description